 UnitVc Type

-UnitVc is an immutable 2D unit-vector. it is guaranteed to be unitized.
+A struct containing 2 floats, representing an 2D unitized vector.
+All instances of this type are guaranteed to be always unitized.
 Never use the struct default constructor UnitVc()!
 It will create an invalid zero length vector.
 Use UnitVc.create or UnitVc.createUnchecked instead.

 3D unit-vectors are called 'UnitVec'